harterrt/harterrt/content/mozilla/cascading_metrics.md

 ## Leading vs Lagging Metrics

-We have two metrics in this example, MAU and Retention.
+We have two metrics in this case study, MAU and Retention.
 Retention is called a **leading** metric and MAU is called a **lagging** metric.